juniorsysadmin/juniorsysadmin-dnscache/README.markdown

 All interaction with the dnscache module can be done through the main dnscache class.
 This means you can simply toggle the options in `::dnscache` to have full functionality of the module.

-Put the classes, types, and resources for customizing, configuring, and doing the fancy stuff with your module here.

 ##Reference